lindegroup/autopkgr/README.md

     ![Add a repo manually](doc-images/repo_manual.png)

-1. Select any recipes you wish to subscribe to.
+1. Select any recipes you wish to include in scheduled recipe runs.

     You can search for recipes using the "Search for a recipe on GitHub" field.